The cause of Multiple Sclerosis is still unknown but studies suggest that it can be genetics, a person’s environment and even a virus may play a role.

 No single virus has been identified as definitely contributing to MS, but there is growing evidence that individuals having been infected by the Epstein-Barr virus are at a higher risk of getting MS. This theory is still unproven and many people who do not have MS would have also been exposed to these viruses.

 Smoking has been shown to be a risk factor in MS. Studies has found that smoking appears to increase someone’s risk of developing MS. There is still more we need to know about the link between smoking and MS. Stress may also be a risk factor although the evidence to support this is weak.
 Association with occupational exposures and toxins—mainly solvents—has been evaluated, but no clear conclusions have been reached.
 Vaccinations were studied as causal factors; however, most studies show no association.
-Several other possible risk factors, such as diet and hormone intake, have been looked at; however, evidence on their relation with the disease is “sparse and unpersuasive”.
+Several other possible risk factors, such as diet and hormone intake, have been looked at; however, evidence on their relationship with the disease is “sparse and unpersuasive”.